 Admission to the University Honors and Leadership (UHL) program is competitive.
-In addition to meeting published requirements for admission to UC Denver, competitive applicants will have a high school GPA, class ranking, and SAT/ACT scores commensurate with an honors educational experience.
+In addition to meeting published requirements for admission to CU Denver, competitive applicants will have a high school GPA, class ranking, and SAT/ACT scores commensurate with an honors educational experience.
 For example, we expect that applicants will rank in the top ten percent of their high school class and/or have scored in the 90th percentile or above on the SAT/ACT.

 Applicants for admission to the UHL program should show evidence of ability and desire to:

 - Take responsibility for their own learning, for self-discovery, and for personal and intellectual growth

 - Learn about and understand diverse and competing perspectives, viewpoints, and values

 - Become responsible and contributing members of the UHL program, the University, and of society